xkLi-Allen/AdaFGL/README.md

 To train the model(s) in the paper

-1. Please unzip Planetoid.zip/Chameleon.zip to the current file directory location
+1. Please unzip datasets to the current file directory location
 2. Open main.py to train AdaFGL with our proposed decouple two step training framework.

-    We provide Planetoid/Chameleon dataset under Louvain and structure Noniid 10 clients split as example (hyperparameters in our paper).

     Run this command: